AVEVA Insight | July 2020 update. Part 2

 Discover the latest updates to AVEVA Insight

 Hi!
-Today we have another installment of the AVEVA Insight blog where we explore what's new in Insight - your cloud platform for operational continuity.
+Today we have another installment of the AVEVA Operations Control blog where we explore what's new in Insight - your cloud platform for operational continuity.

 This month we have already showcased a number of new features including new branding, improved asset management and the new alarm page.
 Now, we are going to explore some exciting new capabilities for improving production performance.